Kapil56J/Tip-Calculator/README.md

 # Tip-Calculator
-This is a small project Tip Calculator which created by using HTML , CSS , Javascript.
+This is a small of project Tip Calculator which created by using HTML , CSS , Javascript.